jahaltom/Chi-square_COVID_Mutation/README.md

 **Predict SNP effect**

-**Muts2fasta.py:** Uses wild-type SarsCov2 ORF10 (NC_045512.2) nt seq and list of substitution mutations from E.g. DeltaDataWithKeywords.tsv (A29567G) to generate a fasta file containing seqs with given mutations.
+**ntMuts2AAMuts.py:** Uses wild-type SarsCov2 ORF10 (NC_045512.2) nt seq and list of substitution mutations from E.g. DeltaDataWithKeywords.tsv (A29567G) to generate fasta files(nt an AA) containing seqs with given mutations.
+Also outputs list of AA mutations.

-**MEGA**
+**PREDICTSNP**
+PREDICTSNP cannot have mutations in which there is a * (R24*), so the previous script generates a specific list for PREDICTSNP in which the * mutations are removed.
+Only looked at as single mutations affecting pt structure.
+One at a time, not more than 1